jonitram/pokebreederbot/README.md

 - There is an egg waiting for you at the Nursery
 - Ensure that when you hit "X" the cursor is on the "Town Map" icon
 - Your party is full of non-egg pokemon (The first pokemon will never be swapped out so it can be a flame body pokemon)
-- None of the pokemon in your party are holding any items except for the first one (the first one is allowed to hold an item)
+- None of the pokemon in your party are holding any items (except the first one, since it is never going to be swapped out it is allowed to hold an item)
 - In-Game Options:
     - Text Speed: Fast
     - Send to Boxes: Manual